kuhchung/kuhchung.github.io/pages/armory/progression.md

 You've arrived... and you're naked!
 We can't just *put* on clothes - we have to work our way up to it.

-This page will list what I feel are the most effective, popular and affordable options for advancing through the game.
+This page will list what I feel are the most effective, popular, and affordable options for advancing through the game.

 Highly WIP.